Entropy-limited higher-order central scheme for neutron star merger simulations: Binary neutron star evolutions

 The $L_2$ norm of the Hamiltonian constraint on refinement level $l=1$ up to merger with increasing resolution for both BNS simulations is presented in \autoref{fig:Ham_norm_bns}.
 In the top panel results for all three reconstruction schemes used in the \BAM{100} simulations are presented for four different resolutions.
 In all cases the violation of the constraint is of the order of $\sim 10^{-8}$ for the lowest resolution of 64 points and decreases to zero with increasing resolution.
 The observed convergence is approximately second-order and agrees with the corresponding results in \cite{Bernuzzi:2016pie}.
 (Dotted lines show results scaled to second-order convergence.)
 We attribute this behaviour to the to the constraint propagation and damping properties of the Z4c evolution system \cite{Weyhausen:2011cg}.
 Notice that in all cases during the evolution the constraint violation remains below its initial value and only increases, as expected, close to merger.
 Moreover, the Hamiltonian violation and convergence is similar in all the AMR levels independently on the fact that the matter is well resolved or not on the grid.
 This suggests that truncation error from AMR boundaries, boundary conditions and Berger-Oliger time interpolation are likely dominant in this quantity for Z4c.
 The performance of all reconstruction schemes is comparable, with the WENOZ scheme showing smaller constraint violation for the same resolution than the other two schemes.
 In the bottom panel results for the ten-orbit \BAM{97} simulation are shown with the WENOZ scheme.
 The behaviour of the constraint violation is similar to the one observed for the \BAM{100} simulation, with the slight difference that now the plots are a bit less smooth and that the constraint violation is smaller for the same resolution.

 This second-order convergence of the violation of the Hamiltonian constraint is in stark contrast with the observed fourth-order or higher convergence of i) the rest conserved quantities studied in the present section, ii) the proper distance, see \autoref{sec:BNS_hybrid_plots} and iii) the GW phase differences, see \autoref{fig:gw_phase_errors_bam97}.
-These findings strongly suggest that this discrepancy in the convergence rates can be attributed to the details of BAM's infrastructure, on top of which the EFL method was built, and not to the EFL itself.
-Possible reason could be i) the fact that for efficiency the primitives are not synchronised in BAM and consequently the Hamiltonian is computed from the rest-mass density $\rho$ from a half time-step before ii) the propagation properties of Z4c, which means that the main error could be dominated by boundary/AMR interpolation.
+Second-order convergence in the violation of the Hamiltonian constraint has been observed in all the BNS simulations produced with BAM to date, see \cite{Bernuzzi:2011aq, Thierfelder:2011yi,Hilditch:2012fp,Bernuzzi:2016pie}.
+In addition, the results of \autoref{fig:Ham_norm_bns} are similar to the corresponding ones in \cite{Bernuzzi:2016pie}.
+The lower convergence rate in the Hamiltonian constraint violation is due to the details of BAM's infrastructure, and not to the EFL itself.
+The main reasons are i) the fact that for efficiency the primitives are not synchronised in BAM and consequently the Hamiltonian is computed from the rest-mass density $\rho$ from a half time-step before ii) the propagation properties of Z4c, which means that an error contribution also comes from the boundary/AMR interpolation.